 Upon admission, each patient is assigned to a core clinical team consisting of a psychiatrist, psychologist, clinical therapist, registered nurse, social worker, and experiential therapist (and, as needed, registered dietitians).
 Members of the core clinical team conduct a detailed assessment, develop treatment goals and facilitate and monitor the patient's progress throughout treatment.
 Treatment goals are accomplished through a program consisting of individual work sessions and group psychotherapy.
 The program's staff uses a cognitive-behavioral approach with supportive third-wave behavioral therapies for each individual.
 For adult trauma, the main emphasis is on prolonged exposure.
-For adolescent trauma, the main emphasis is on any diagnoses other than trauma that the patient may have.
+For adolescent trauma, the main emphasis is on Trauma-focused CBT.
+Other CBT strategies are utilized as needed depending on any diagnoses other than trauma that the patient may have.
 Approximately 15 hours of CBT is provided per week.